Noosheen Hashemi On January’s Personalized Tech For Controlling Blood Sugar

 Snyder is a huge proponent of using wearable devices to help people make better decisions about their own health.
 In fact, the day we spoke he was wearing seven separate devices, including one called a continuous glucose monitor or CGM.

 A CGM is standard equipment these days for about 3.5 million diabetics in the U.S. who need to know when their blood sugar is too high and when it’s time to take more insulin.
 But Snyder believes that blood glucose data could also help tens of millions of other people who don’t yet take insulin but may be on their way to developing full-blown diabetes.
+That’s why it’s important to talk about diabetes prevention.

 Back in 2016 Snyder got a visit from Hashemi.
 She’s a longtime Silicon Valley tech executive and philanthropist who’d been searching for a way to use AI, wearable devices, and big data to get more people involved in medical research.
 Hashemi told me it took just two meetings for her and Snyder to decide to join forces to co-found January.